Lumpenproletariat: Bolsheviks and the Soviet Union

 Vladimir Lenin called socialist attempts to recruit lumpenproletariat elements "opportunism".
 In 1925 Nikolai Bukharin described the lumpenproletariat as being characterized by "shiftlessness, lack of discipline, hatred of the old, but impotence to construct anything new, an individualistic declassed 'personality' whose actions are based only on foolish caprices."
 In a 1932 article on "How Mussolini Triumphed" Leon Trotsky described the "declassed and demoralized" lumpenproletariat as "the countless human beings whom finance capital itself has brought to desperation and frenzy."
 He argued that capitalism used them through fascism.
 The Great Soviet Encyclopedia, written from the Marxist-Leninist perspective, defined lumpenproletariat as:

 a declassed strata in an antagonistic society (including vagrants, beggars, and criminal elements) [which] has become particularly widespread under capitalism.
 It is recruited from various classes and is incapable of organized political struggle.
 It constitutes, along with the petit bourgeois strata, the social basis of anarchism.
 The bourgeoisie makes use of the lumpen proletariat as strikebreakers, as participants in fascist pogrom bands, and in other ways.
 The lumpen proletariat disappears with the abolition of the capitalist system.

-The term was rarely used in the Soviet Union to describe any portion of the Soviet society because, Hemmerle argues, following the Russian Revolution of 1917 "millions of people passed through economic conditions that bore a resemblance to the traditional meaning of lumpenproletariat".
-However, it was used to label labor movements in capitalist countries which were not pro-Soviet.
+The term was rarely used in the Soviet Union to describe any portion of the Soviet society because, Hemmerle argues, following the Russian Revolution of 1917, "millions of people passed through economic conditions that bore a resemblance to the traditional meaning of lumpenproletariat".
+However, it was used to label labor movements in capitalist countries that were not pro-Soviet.
 Soviet authorities and scholars instead reserved other terms for their own lumpenproletariat groups, especially "déclassé elements" (деклассированные элементы, deklassirovannye elementy), and viewed them, like Marx, as "social degenerates, isolated from the forces of production and incapable of having a working-class consciousness."
 Svetlana Stephenson notes that the Soviet state "for all its ideology of assistance, cooperation and social responsibility, was ready to descend on them with all its might."